OguzhanUmutlu/next-game-engine/README.md

 You can now start the engine by just clicking to the `run.cmd` or `run.vbs`(For windows) or `run.sh`(For linux/osx) file in the directory it installed the engine in.

+# API

+You can use the API of the engine to:

+- Alter/view the properties of a sprite
+- Check where the mouse is
+- Check which buttons of the mouse are being pressed
+- Check which keys are being pressed